Brockport dog rescue pushes for bill to put wrench in NYS puppy mill industry - NewsBreak

 Many puppy mills are USDA inspected but Jackson said the minimum requirements for those dogs is so low, that it is inhumane.

-“It does not ban puppy mills that’s a long way off in the future.
+“It does not ban puppy mills.
+That’s a long way off in the future.
 Breeders this bill does not affect breeders selling directly to the public.
-It keeps the pipeline of dogs being shipped from puppy mills in to pet stores and in protects a lot of people.
-It does make a small dent into the puppy mill industry.
+It keeps the pipeline of dogs being shipped from puppy mills into pet stores and protects a lot of people.
+It does make a small dent in the puppy mill industry.
 However, it is a small dent, it’s estimated that the pet store industry in New York State is a $78 million industry and puppies being sold in those stores only equates to about 3%.
 So this bill would protect puppy mill dogs, but it also protects the consumer in a very large way,” Jackson said.

 Jackson said these dogs being so poorly cared for in the end can lead to an even bigger price tag and commitment.